stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 7. Add `accumulative size` + (`accumulative xoff` - `accumulative private headroom`) / 2 + `per port egress reserved` to the shared buffer pool
 8. Subtract `accumulative xoff` / 2 from the shared headroom pool size

-###### Calculate the shared buffer pool size from scratch ######

-This is to calculate the shared buffer pool size from scratch.
-It is the same algorithm used in dynamic buffer calculation.

-1. Fetch all the items from `BUFFER_PG`, `BUFFER_QUEUE`, `BUFFER_PORT_INGRESS_PROFILE_LIST`, and `BUFFER_PORT_EGRESS_PROFILE_LIST`
-2. Calculate the accumulative reserved memory of queues, PGs and ports.
-3. Calculate the accumulative reserved `xoff` of lossless PGs.
-4. Calculate the accumulative reserved memory for egress mirror headrooms.
-5. Calculate the buffer pool size by subtracting the accumulative reserved memory from the total available memory.

-##### db_migrator #####
+#### db_migrator ####

 There is a logic in `Mellanox buffer migrator`: only the buffer configuration matches the default value in old image will it be migrated to the default value in new images.
-If the reserved buffer of admin down ports are reclaimed, the buffer configuration won't match the default one, which means the buffer configuration won't be migrated.
+If the reserved buffer of admin down ports are reclaimed and added back to shared buffer pool, the buffer configuration won't match the default one, which means the buffer configuration won't be migrated.
+An example is like this:

+1. Currently, the `201911` version is used.
+The database version is `VERSION_1_0_6`.
+2. The user reclaims buffer from admin-down ports and adds them back to shared buffer pool, which causes the size of the shared buffer pools don't match the default one in `VERSION_1_0_6`.
+3. The user will upgrade switch to `202012` version.
+The database version is `VERSION_2_0_0`. `db_migrator` compares the current buffer configuration against the default one in `VERSION_1_0_6` and finds they are not same and will not migrate buffer configuration to the default values in `VERSION_2_0_0`.

-This can be avoided by subtracting the reclaimed buffer to shared buffer pool size when comparing.
+This can be avoided by:

+- subtracting the reclaimed buffer size from shared buffer pool size
+- using the difference as the default one when comparing

 The flow is like this:

 1. For each flavor in default configurations in the old version
    - Adjust the shared buffer pool size and shared headroom pool size in the default configuration